grishagin/CellCounting/README.md

     + Folder with the processed images in the folder with the analyzed images.
     + File “Cell counting results (ccm3).txt” in the folder with the analyzed images.
     + Copy of the results in the system clipboard.
+ +	Macro 4:
+    + Folder with the processed images in the folder with the analyzed images.
+    + File “Cell counting results (ccm4-color).txt” in the folder with the analyzed images.
+    + Copy of the results in the system clipboard.
-9. Normalize the data via multiplying them by (a×a)/(X×Y), where a – side of the square manual cell counting area in your image (px); X×Y – resolution of your camera (px).
+9. For Trypan Blue Exclusion macros, normalize the data via multiplying them by (a×a)/(X×Y), where a – side of the square manual cell counting area in your image (px); X×Y – resolution of your camera (px).